 - Stability checkpoints: how it tastes weeks later under realistic storage conditions

-Moisture gets talked about a lot, but for gummies, water activity (aw) is often the number that tells the real story.
-It influences texture drift, stickiness, and overall shelf behavior.
-Two gummies can have similar moisture content and still age very differently if their aw isn’t in the right window.
+Everyone talks about moisture.
+For gummies, though, water activity (aw) is the number that tells the real story.
+It drives texture drift, stickiness, and overall shelf behavior.
+Two gummies can have similar moisture content and age very differently if their aw isn't in the right window.

-Maca can complicate this because botanical powders can shift how water behaves inside the gummy-how much is “bound” versus available to move, react, or contribute to stickiness.
+Maca complicates this because botanical powders shift how water behaves inside the gummy—how much is “bound” versus available to move, react, or contribute to stickiness.

 That's why a serious gummy program treats aw like a control point, not an afterthought.